thegit-69/c-lang/MISSING QSNS.md

 proper titles and folders.

 # ***MISSING qsns*** of desicion making
-- [ ] 1.takes age as input and tells child or teen or sr citizen
+- [x] 1.takes age as input and tells child or teen or sr citizen
-- [ ] 2.hot warm cold
+- [x] 2.hot warm cold
-- [ ] 3.upper or lower case
+- [x] 3.upper or lower case
-- [ ] 4.multiple of 3 or 5
+- [x] 4.multiple of 3 or 5

-- TOTAL:8 programs in this section missing 4
+- TOTAL:8 programs are present in this section.

 # ***MISSING qsns*** of looping
 - [ ] 1.hollow diamond